Bayesian experimental design without posterior calculations: an adversarial approach: Intractable Fisher information

-where $f(y | \theta, \psi; \tau)$ and $\pi(\psi | \theta; \tau)$ can be evaluated, and the latter can be sampled from.
-The latent variables could represent: \begin{itemize} \item \emph{Nuisance parameters} that we do not wish to learn from our experiment, but which affect the distribution of $y$ nonetheless. \item \emph{Unobserved states} in a time series model. \item \emph{Model parameters} when we are interested only in model choice. \end{itemize} We can define a likelihood for the augmented observations $(y, \psi)$,
+Next we discuss a case where the likelihood cannot be evaluated as the observations depend on \emph{latent variables} $\psi$.
+The latent variables could represent: \begin{itemize} \item \emph{Nuisance parameters} that we do not wish to learn from our experiment, but which affect the distribution of $y$ nonetheless. \item \emph{Unobserved states} in a time series model. \item \emph{Model parameters} when we are interested only in model choice. \end{itemize} Below we sketch an approach to experimental design in the presence of latent variables.
+This illustrates the difficulty of this case but that progress is feasible.
+We plan to investigate this further in future work.